-Request Tracker is the most important and popular tool, although Jira is considered to have better quality and not even the most popular tool reaches 50% of the respondents for this question.
-OTRS, that was considered an important and highly rated tool in the previous report, has gone down in both axis and in number of users.
-Other tools are used by a lower number of institutions
+Request Tracker is the most important and popular tool, although Jira is considered to provide better quality, and not even the most popular tool reaches 50% of the respondents for this question.
+OTRS, which was considered an important and highly rated tool in the previous report, has gone down in both axis and in the number of users.
+Other tools are used by a lower number of institutions.

 Table 6 shows the trends in the ranking for all the software tools for Ticketing, comparing the position they occupy in the responses count table (sorting by number of answers for each tool).
-Request Tracker went up to the first position, as in 2016 and after having been replaced by Jira in 2019.
-ARS Remedy, TTS and Topdesk, that were in the use by some of the respondents in 2019, disappear from the table in 2023, although one respondent mentions RemedyForce, the cloud version of ARS Remedy, and another respondent mentions TopDesk in "Other Tools", but without the corresponding importance and rating marks to include it in the graph.
+Request Tracker went up to the first position, as in 2016, after having been replaced by Jira in 2019.
+ARS Remedy, TTS, and TOPdesk, that were used by some of the respondents in 2019, disappear from the table in 2023, although one respondent mentions RemedyForce, the cloud version of ARS Remedy, and another mentions TOPdesk in "Other Tools", but without the corresponding importance and rating marks to include it in the graph.

 Tool 2016 2019 2023 Trend

-REQUEST TRACKER (RT) 1 3 1 A 2
+REQUEST TRACKER (RT) 1 3 1 2

 JIRA 3 1 2 -1

 OTRS 2 2 3 -1

-SERVICE NOW 5 4 4 - 0
+SERVICE NOW 5 4 4

-ZENDESK 5 5 - 0
+ZENDESK 5 5

 ARS (Remedy) 4 6

 TTS 6 7

 TOPDESK 8